 artist bio

-wetboysarchive is the work of berlin-based artist robert schaefer (b.1971). his visual practice is rooted in years spent observing queer masculinity across different environments — from berlin’s club culture and its camera-free safe spaces, such as berghain and kitkat, to everyday moments of youth, desire and self-presentation unfolding in public and private settings.
+wetboysarchive is the work of berlin-based artist robert schaefer (b.1971). his visual practice is rooted in years spent observing queer masculinity across different environments — from everyday moments of youth, desire and self-presentation in public and private settings to berlin’s club culture and its camera-free safe spaces, such as berghain and kitkat.

 in places where intimacy happens beyond documentation, schaefer works from memory, gesture and atmosphere rather than photographic reference, reconstructing scenes that exist as much in recollection as in physical experience.